The 7 Best Free Online Fax Services I Tried in 2025

 • Watermarks and branding: Many free fax services add watermarks or branding to documents, which can make an official contract or application look unprofessional.
 While I expect some trade-offs with free services, the best ones either avoid this entirely or make it unobtrusive.
 Paid services, on the other hand, should have completely clean faxes.

 • Receiving faxes and dedicated fax numbers: While this is not a must-have in my list of checkboxes, a dedicated fax number is a great brownie point, especially for businesses.
-So, I checked whether services provided local, toll-free, or international numbers and whether they allowed multiple users to manage incoming faxes efficiently.
+I then checked whether the services provided local, toll-free, or international numbers and whether they allowed multiple users to manage incoming faxes efficiently.

-By evaluating services against these criteria, I was able to identify the ones that actually deliver a secure and hassle-free experience, whether you’re looking for a quick free faxing solution or a robust business fax service.
+By evaluating services against these criteria, I was able to identify the ones that actually deliver a secure and hassle-free experience, whether you’re looking for a quick, free faxing solution or a robust business fax service.

 I'll be honest and admit that not all check every criterion in my list.
 But they have strengths that make them worth considering, depending on your needs.
 Now, let’s take a look at the best options